UK Child Car Seat Laws, Explained

-If you’re unsure about the rules and regulations for car seats – don’t worry, it’s not just you!
-A survey* found that 26% of the parents who participated didn’t feel confident about the exact laws surrounding car seats.
+If you’re unsure about the rules and regulations for child car seats – don’t worry, it’s not just you!
+A survey* found that 26% of the parents who participated didn’t feel confident about the exact laws for their correct use either.

-Before the laws changed in 2017, car seat choice was normally based on age, however, it has now been determined safer to base car seat requirements on height and weight.
+Before the laws around child car seats changed in 2017, your choice was primarily dependent on the age of your child.
+However, it has now been deemed safer to base car seat requirements on height and weight.
 If you were unaware of this, don’t panic!
-We’ve got you covered so you can keep your child safe.
+We’ve got the latest facts to help you keep your child safe.

 How to find the right car seat for your child

 - Select your child’s booster seat using either their height or weight as a guide.

 - Depending on their height or weight, this puts them into different seat groups.

 - Children should not be without a booster seat until they reach the height of 135cm or reach 12 years of age (whichever they reach first).

 - Car seats must be EU-approved to be legal in the UK.
 For height-based seats they must have an orange label with a circled capital ‘E’ and ‘R129’ or ‘i-size’, and for weight-based, they must have an orange label with a circled capital ‘E’ and ‘ECE R44’.
 Be cautious when purchasing online, as they may be importing from outside the EU, and therefore not legal to use.